zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 For this you will need additional IPv6 subnet routed to you machine but not assigned on server interface.
 Unfortunately from lots of VPS providers that I've used, only <a href="https://www.linode.com/?r=f29232fc46afc280fceac66c08d46ebfec507fb9">Linode</a> provide  additional /64 IPv6 subnet for free.

-For DigitalOcean and others providers you will need setup NDP proxy (Neighbor Discovery Protocol) [https://lists.strongswan.org/pipermail/users/2015-July/008365.html](https://lists.strongswan.org/pipermail/users/2015-July/008365.html)
+For DigitalOcean and others providers you will need setup NDP proxy.
+Related thread [https://lists.strongswan.org/pipermail/users/2015-July/008365.html](https://lists.strongswan.org/pipermail/users/2015-July/008365.html)

 ----------------